 3. What kind of shell loads will you be shooting?

 Admittedly there’s not a lot of variety here.
-It all comes down to what you want, so long as you want a 12-gauge with a 3-inch chamber.
+It all comes down to what you want, so long as it’s a 12-gauge with a 3-inch chamber.

 4. Magazine fed or underbarrel?